gumpu/GalaxyNGV2/Documentation/player-manual.md

 ###Groups

-A race can have hundreds or even thousands of ships, which would be inconvenient to handle individually.
+A nation can have hundreds or even thousands of ships, which would be inconvenient to handle individually.
 Hence ships are handled in groups, which can contain one or more ships all of the same type, in the same place, carrying the same quantity and type of cargo (if any) and built with the same